 If a common-law marriage exists, it has the same legal significance as a ceremonial marriage.
 This means:

-- Once a common-law marriage is established, the only way to end it is by death, divorce, or annulment.
+- Once a common-law marriage is established, death, divorce, or annulment is the only way to end it.

 - There is no such thing as a common-law divorce.